electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q8-e-tron/_index.md

 ## Audi Q8 e-tron interior

-Audi Q8 e-tron will have luxury interior with many options.
+Audi Q8 e-tron has have luxury interior with many options.
 This includes four different seat types including seats with massage and ventilation.

 Different interior designs, interior lights, and many more so that you can personalize the car as you like it.